jassuwu/scrape-psgtech/README.md

 # scraper and server for psgoogle

-This repository contains two packages that performs two parts of the whole backend.
+This repository contains packages that performs two parts of the whole backend.

 ## Scraper
 This will access and read the web pages and get the text after which the preprocessing occurs.